Study in Europe, United States or Australia

 Why Travel to Study

-Studying abroad enables students to acquire the knowledge and skillset that uncovers global opportunities for their careers and personal development.
-It also broadens their appreciation and perspective of International socio-political and economic issues, that extend beyond academia, empowering their position as global leaders of the future
+By studying abroad, students acquire the knowledge and skillset that helps uncover global opportunities for their careers, as well as their personal development.
+They learn to broaden their perspective and appreciation of the International socio-economic and political environment, which extends beyond academia, and empowers their positioning as global leaders of the future

 As of 2019, international students enrolled in American colleges made up 5.5% of the entire student body, highlighting the popularity of studying abroad – and the trend is expected to increase in 2021 despite the coronavirus pandemic.

-The European countries recorded 1.3 million students, undertaking tertiary education as of 2018, with the United Kingdom and France, The Netherlands, Denmark, Germany and Sweden among the most frequented countries.
+European countries recorded 1.3 million students, undertaking tertiary education as of 2018, with the United Kingdom, France, The Netherlands, Denmark, Germany and Sweden among the most frequented countries.

 Need Help Planning Your Trip